Roma coach Rudi Garcia has hailed the "illuminating" performance of Francesco Totti after his match-winning return against Udinese.

-Garcia was able to deploy both Totti and Mattia Destro in the same starting XI for the first time since a 4-0 win over Catania in December.
-The attacking pair both made an early impact, with a goal each prior to the half-hour mark in the Italian capital.
+Garcia was able to deploy both Totti and Mattia Destro in the same starting XI for the first time since their 4-0 win over Catania in December, and the attacking pair both made an early impact, with a goal each prior to the half-hour mark in the Italian capital.

 "We scored three goals and had the chance to score another two or three," he told Sky Sport Italia.

 "We created a lot in attack, so I am happy with the performance of these players.
 We knew the captain (Totti) couldn't play a full 90 minutes but he was truly illuminating tonight.

 "I am above all happy with the way the team played, as remember we were without Daniele De Rossi, Kevin Strootman and Douglas Maicon."